grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-There are obscene numbers of Redshank here, with frequent Greenshank mixed in for good measure too.
+There are good numbers of Redshank here, with frequent Greenshank mixed in for good measure.
 If only they were a bit closer.
 A bit more looking around yields several Dunlin.
 A nearby person (who may or may not be the CEO of the BTO) reckons they've got some Godwits as well - we get the scope out to have a look, and they're quite right - there are five or six Barwits off at the back right-hand side of the pool from this viewpoint.

-We move to the next viewpoint and there's a few other small waders that need examining - I'm looking at something I'm convinced is not Dunlin but small, but it disappears out of view before I can be sure what that is.
+We move to the next viewpoint and there are a few other small waders that need examining - I'm looking at something I'm convinced is not Dunlin but small, but it disappears out of view before I can be sure what that is.
 Two other small birds are found off to the right; perhaps they're more interesting?
 I'm